rrc-sp2025-adadaltmakino/ISD_project/README.md

 account, and the notify() method when a big event occurs (large transaction or low balance) to automatically send a notification to the client through their email.

+## Event-Driven Programming

+Event-Driven Programming was implemented in this assignment by making the program react to events like buttons, clicks, deposit/withdraw, and signals.
+It is based on user interaction, for example, when the user clicks a button and that interaction triggers a function that will search for the client.
+All of this was achieved by using programming paradigms, Qt Framework, and PySide6 along with its widgets.